Souvik-Nayak/GPA-Scraper/README.md

 ### `$ python3 scraper.py`

-Install the required packages and donot forget to change the URL inside the script as required.
+Install the required packages and don't forget to change the URL inside the script as required.